GlueOps/terraform-module-kubernetes-hashicorp-vault-initialization/README.md

 ### Requirements:
 - You should be using this within the context of https://github.com/GlueOps/admiral
 - Before you start have a connection to your kubernetes cluster.
-Make sure that you can run this command and all the vault-[0-2] pods running:
+Make sure that you can run this command and all the vault-[0-2] pods "Running":

 `kubectl get pods -n glueops-core-vault`
 - This module takes no inputs and assumes that you are using vault with SSL enabled.